Dailies & Weeklies Introduction

 • Super Disc Gun is added to the cursed weapon drop pool starting from 4-1.

-Secret Area Chests While most secret area chests just have normal weapons, they have unique seeding:
+While most secret area chests just have normal weapons, they have unique seeding:

-• On Non-Beta, the 2-1 chest will match the 2-? chest.
+• On update 100, the Jungle chest will match the 5-3 chest.

-• On Non-Beta, the 5-1 chest will match the 5-? chest.
+• On update 99r1, the 1-1 chest will match the Oasis chest.

-• On the Betas, the 2-? chest will match the 3-1 chest.
+• On update 99r1, the 2-1 chest will match the Pizza Sewers chest.

-• On the Betas, the 5-? chest will match the 5-3 chest.
+• On update 99r1, the 5-1 chest will match the Jungle chest.

-• Weapon chests found in Cursed Crystal Caves and YV's Mansion are version dependent.
+• Weapon chests found in Cursed Crystal Caves and Y.V.'s Mansion are version dependent.

 • IDPD HQ is also version dependent, unknown if entering from different areas yields different results.
 Needs further testing.